Idris Jala: Personal life

-He is a Kelabit from Sarawak and is a Christian.
-Idris is married to Pang Ngan Yue and has two sons.
-His father, Henry Jala Temalai, who is a former Kelabit Highland Pemanca, died on 22 March 2016 at the age of 84.
+Idris is a Kelabit from Sarawak and is a Christian belongs to the Sidang Injil Borneo denomination of Protestantism.
+He is married to Pang Ngan Yue and has two sons, Leon and Max.
 He is one of the few non-Malay non-Muslims to have been appointed to head a GLC.
 Since March 2024, Idris and his son, Leon holds a weekly podcast called The Game of Impossible.